1. I can sing as well as Fred Astaire can act.

 Feel free to comment and share this blog post if you find it interesting!

-You have read this article Celebrities with the title Burt Reynolds Quotes.
-You can bookmark this page URL http://princess-protectionprogram.blogspot.com/2012/12/burt-reynolds-quotes.html.
+with the title Burt Reynolds Quotes.
+You can bookmark this page URL https://princess-protectionprogram.blogspot.com/2012/12/burt-reynolds-quotes.html.
 Thanks!